zacs/spotify-kexpsotd/README.md

 Installation
 ------------

-Note: In order to use the app, you may need to be (registered as a Spotify developer)[https://developer.spotify.com/my-account].
+Note: In order to use the app, you may need to be [registered as a Spotify developer](https://developer.spotify.com/my-account).
 I haven't been able to verify this yet, but will update the README when I have.

 1. Create a `Spotify` folder in your home directory (Mac) or in your Documents folder (Windows).
 2. Navigate to that folder in your shell (Terminal.app on Mac or cmd.exe on Windows)